ai-da-SNA/ai-da-SNA.github.io/README.md

 * **What can I show?** Finally, this last question was explored using the *Visualization* dimension, although there exist a large number of information visualization, and tools that provide flexible methods to visualize the information, this is still an open problem in the area.

-For a complete description of the 4 dimension please refer to:
+For a complete description of the 4 SNA dimensions please refer to:

 > To be published soon ...